 How do AeroPress coffee machines produce cold brew in a matter of minutes while other devices require hours?
 The secret is to use a fine grind of coffee and stir for a lengthy period.
 Improving the contact between the surface of the coffee grinds and the water allows for faster flavor extraction from the grounds.

 The World Aeropress Championship is yet another thing that has advocated for the use of this small gadget.
 Held annually to showcase some of the best recipes, this championship has continued to prove Aeropress brewing is a serious thing.

 Perfect for cold brew

 Aeropress is a perfect coffee maker for cold brewing.
-This machine does an excellent job, and we will tell you how to use it to make a perfect cup of java in a jiffy.
+This machine does an excellent job, and we will tell you how to use it to make a perfect cup of java in an instant.
 But first, here are a few things you need to know about cold brewing

 - Serious planning is needed to enjoy a perfect cup of cold brew coffee.

 - Cold brewing is done with room temperature water.

 - You need steep coarsely ground coffee for about 12-24 hours, never less than 6 hours.

 Regardless of the brewing apparatus, most cold brew coffee recipes call for steep periods of 12 hours, 24 hours, or even longer.
 Heat is used in traditional coffee brewing because it speeds up chemical processes, allowing flavor and fragrance molecules from the coffee grinds to be extracted into the drink.

 - Weigh 30 grams of whole coffee beans